 Dehydration is when you don’t have enough water in your body.
 Learn more about this condition, including causes, symptoms, prevention, and treatment.

 Here's what you need to know about treating a minor sports injury such as a twisted ankle, shin splint, or strained muscle.

-It may not always be possible to avoid injury when playing sports, especially physical contact sports, but participants can help protect themselves.
-Properly preparing before and after a game or practice session by warming up muscles and then stretching can help.
+It may not always be possible to avoid injury when playing sports, especially physical contact sports.
+But there are things kids can do to protect themselves.
+Preparing before and after a game or practice session by warming up muscles and then stretching can help.

 Getting to the gym for a weight workout isn't always easy.
 That's why it pays to have weights at home as a backup, or even as a substitute.

 It's always important to talk with your healthcare provider before starting an exercise program.
 This is especially true if you have certain health conditions.

 It may not be as trendy as Pilates or power yoga, but running still delivers a great fat-burning, stress-reducing aerobic workout.
 Here's how to get started.

 Yoga is a series of stretches and poses that you do with breathing techniques.
 It offers the powerful benefits of exercise.
 And since yoga is gentle, almost anyone can do it, regardless of your age or fitness level.

 Teen girls who are athletes face unique obstacles when it comes to their bodies and how well they perform.